-At no time should an individual teacher/member of staff or school take photographic evidence of any injuries or marks to a child's person, the body map below should be used.
+\At no time should an individual teacher/member of staff or school take photographic evidence of any injuries or marks to a child's person, a body map should be used.
 Any concerns should be reported and recorded without delay to Customer Service Centre or the child's social worker if already an open case to social care.